 - Individualized instruction and related services, such as occupational therapy

-- Supports like and
+- Supports like accommodations and assistive technology

 Spotlight on IEP goals

 IEP goals set the bar for your child’s level of improvement for the year.
-The purpose is to chart how much progress your child is making with the services and supports being provided.
+The purpose is to chart how much progress your child is making with the services and supports being given.
 IEP goals should be SMART — Specific, Measurable, Attainable, Results-oriented, and Time-bound.

 Some states now use standards-based IEPs.
 With these plans, goals are based on academic state standards.
 A child’s improvement is measured against what other kids are doing at that grade level.
 The purpose is to help close the achievement gap.